mukund109/vow/README.md

 * [F] indicator of multi-line col
 * [F] don't scroll cell into view if mouse hovers over it
 * [F] load table into pandas
+* refactor - write tests
+* refactor performOp functions (some take arguments when they should be using self.<attribute>)
+* refactor, communicate with backend using actions rather than operations (e.g. openCell instead of facetOperation)

 * [BH] show multiple datasets on homepage
 * [B] show useful info like col-types